jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 ## Example
-Let's say we want to use a tuned model that is already stored on our local machine inside a [Jina Flow](https://docs.jina.ai/fundamentals/flow/).
+Let's say we want to use a tuned model that is already stored on our local machine.

 ```python
 from jina import Flow